He makes the best baguette in Paris, but he's not French - Local News 8

 Hot and fresh

 Was it a surprise?
-Not really, says Salvarajah.
+Not really, says Selvarajah.
 “Already in 2018 we came third.
 After that we always thought next time we’ll be sure to win, come second or first,” he told CNN.

 The jury’s verdict: “They were all good and pretty but his was particularly very pretty and very, very good,” says Thomasse, who claimed to have tasted up to 90 baguettes as part of the judging.